 BLACK COHOSH

 This is a great herb for reducing symptoms of menopause, mainly hot flashes.
-It can be safely used to reduce side effects of hormonal medication used for breast cancer.
+It can be safely used to reduce the side effects of hormonal medication used for breast cancer.
 A study of 85 women with breast cancer took placebo or black cohosh, and the results showed that black cohosh reduced symptoms of menopause and did not affect estrogen levels (20).
-A large German study found that women with a history of breast cancer who took black cohosh regularly had a 4.5 year longer recurrence free survival, again, showing a protective effect of phytoestrogens (21).
+A large German study found that women with a history of breast cancer who took black cohosh regularly had a 4.5 year longer recurrence-free survival, again, showing a protective effect of phytoestrogens (21).

 Conclusions